thoughtrealm/bumblebee/TECHNICAL_DETAILS.md

 you have the key in-hand and have validated the header info, read and decrypt the separate payload stream.

 ## Bundle stream diagram
-[This diagram](docs/StreamCompositionOfBundles.pdf) describes the general layout of the combined and split stream bundles.
+[This diagram](docs/StreamCompositionOfBundles.pdf) describes the layout of the combined and split stream bundles.

 ## Describing the Bundle With an Analogy of "**Two Stages of Locked Boxes**"
 To better understand the bundling process, as well as it's strengths and weaknesses of the bundles, we